BirdLife South Africa has produced a number of resources which have been made available to the public. Please see the below:

 BirdLife South Africa helps renewable energy develop in an environmentally responsible manner.
 Visit our Birds and Renewable Energy Project page for the most up-to-date guidelines and other resources

-The Terrestrial Bird Conservation programme has produced several scientific publications and popular articles.
+The Landscape Conservation Programme has produced several scientific publications and popular articles.
 Read more by clicking the relevant links below:

 2019